mdekstrand/cs533-web/resources/probability.md

 is nothing positive or negative about this; it is just a fact.
 :::

-I personally am an instrumentalist who usually reaches for subjective Bayesianism when backed into a corner and asked to interpret a probability.
-One of the benefits of instrumentalism as a philosophy is that it is perfectly fine with both frequentist and Bayesian concepts, because they are both just applications of probability theory.

 ## Further Reading

 [This thread by Michael